Alerovere/WALIS/docs/index.md

 <i class="fa-solid fa-globe-stand"></i>[Visualization interface](https://warmcoasts.shinyapps.io/WALIS_Visualization/)

-# WALIS in GitHub

-The notebooks are stored in the root (/WALIS).
-Within the root, there are three sub-folders, as listed below.

-1. **Output** This folder stores the files exported by the notebooks.
-The **/data** subfolder contains the database in various formats.
-2. **scripts** This folder stores all the python scripts called by the notebooks.
-3. **Conda_env** In this folder are stored two files: _requirements.txt_ _and WALIS_env.yml_ that can be used to download the python packages required to run the scripts and creating the Conda environment.

-### Jupyter Notebooks
-#### Query and explore data
-This notebook contains scripts that allow querying and extracting data from the "World Atlas of Last Interglacial Shorelines" (WALIS) database.
-The notebook calls scripts contained in the /scripts folder.
-After downloading the database (internet connection required), field headers are renamed, and field values are substituted, following 1:n or n:n relationships.
-The tables composing the database are then saved in CSV, XLSS (multi-sheet), and geoJSON formats.
-The notebook also contains some plotting functions.
-#### Export data for ShinyAppp
-This notebook contains the scripts to download the full WALIS database and prepare a CSV file for the R Shiny App hosted [here](https://warmcoasts.shinyapps.io/WALIS_Visualization/).

 ## Other WALIS resources
 We maintain a repository with the scripts for a [visualization interface](https://github.com/Alerovere/WALIS_Visualization) for WALIS data, coded in R. Field descriptors for the WALIS database are available in a [ReadTheDocs](https://walis-help.readthedocs.io) webpage.
 These are also deposited in Zenodo: